Naereen/web-sphinx/apk.en.rst

 * `VLC™ (lite or beta version) <https://f-droid.org/repository/browse/?fdid=org.videolan.vlc>`_ an other music and video player,
 * `Wikipedia <https://f-droid.org/repository/browse/?fdid=org.wikipedia>`_ to quickly access to Wikipédia.
 It's really a shame that MathJax is not included in the app!

-.. note:: « What about iPhones™ ? » or « What about Windows™ phones? »
+.. note:: « What about iPhones™? » or « What about Windows™ phones? »

    I have not yet got the chance to own and use on a daily basis a phone using either one of these mobile OS, opponents of Android™ on the market (and this is not a reason of faith or ideology or whatever, just a coincidence).